The Xometry app works best with JavaScript enabled!

 Although the fiber laser was invented in 1961, the technology didn’t mature enough for commercial use until the 1990s.
 Most applications demand at least 20 W worth of laser power, whereas early fiber lasers could only output a few dozen milliwatts.
 Additionally, there was no way to produce high-quality pump light since early laser diodes were simply not efficient enough.

-What Are the Advantages of a Fiber Laser?
+Advantages and Disadvantages of Using a Fiber Laser

 In comparison to conventional laser heat sources, the fiber laser has a number of advantages as listed below:

 1. A fiber laser creates a beam inside the fiber, eliminating the need for a separate optical medium for beam delivery.
-It is therefore incredibly stable and simple to maintain.
+Therefore, it is incredibly stable and simple to maintain.

 2. Fiber lasers offer extremely high optical gain.
 They’re capable of generating a kilowatt of continuous output power.